-Each of the following requirements must be satisfied to graduate with Latin honors:

-Semester hours completed VWU (minimum) 60

-Minimum cumulative GPA 3.50

-cum laude Cumulative GPA of at least 3.50

-magna cum laude Cumulative GPA of at least 3.70

-- Cumulative GPA of at least 3.90

-summa cum laude Four semester hours of independent research at the 400 level, completed with distinction as certified by the supervising independent research committee.
+Each of the following requirements must be Each of the following requirements must be satisfied to graduate with Latin honors: Semester hours completed VWU (minimum) 60 Minimum cumulative GPA 3.50 cum laude Cumulative GPA of at least 3.50 magna cum laude Cumulative GPA of at least 3.70 summa cum laude Cumulative GPA of at least 3.90 Four semester hours of independent research at the 400 level, completed with distinction as certified by the supervising independent research committee.
 Faculty vote

-^{} The independent research requirement can be completed through an independent study or through an existing capstone or other 400-level course designed to support independent research.
+\ The independent research requirement can be completed through an independent study or through an existing capstone or other 400-level course designed to support independent research.
 If undertaken through an existing course, the student must still meet the special requirements pertaining to independent research, as described in the catalog with the exception that research projects undertaken for an established course do not require school approval.